 The unicist ontology distinguishes between two levels of structure:

-- Intrinsic Ontology: Describes the inner nature of an entity (what it is in itself).
+- Intrinsic Ontology: Describes the inner functionality of an entity (what it is in itself).

-- Extrinsic Ontology: Describes the functional use or role of the entity in an external system (how it is used or perceived).
+- Extrinsic Ontology: Describes the functionality of the use or role of the entity in the unified field it is part of (how it is used or perceived).

 This distinction allows for context-sensitive modeling, which is essential in adaptive systems like businesses, ecosystems, and social institutions.